DataBiosphere/duos-ui/DatasetRegistrationInfo.md

 To register your data’s info in DUOS:

 1. You must first have your data available in a location where other researchers can access it, such as Broad’s <a style="color:#337ab7" href="https://app.terra.bio"> Terra </a> system.
-Note, DUOS does not store genomic data.
+Note, DUOS is not a data repository.

 2. Once you’ve confirmed your data will be in an accessible location, you must have an organizational sign-off from your institution’s Signing Official on the DUOS Data Provider Agreement (download here), acknowledging you as an